nagarprateek/Chess-Game/README.md

 # Chess-Game
 A basic text-based chess game where two players can make moves by inputting coordinates

-Capital letters used for White Pieces and Small letters for black pieces__ K - King
+Capital letters used for White Pieces and Small letters for black pieces<br/>
+K - King
 Q - Queen
 R - Rook